 Israel issues a variety of government bonds.
 Bonds are a great way to safely earn income, putting your hard-earned capital to work.
 But, which ones should I buy?
-This is part 2 of the Solid Government Bond series, so if you missed the introduction, read [post=766].
+This is part 2 of the Solid Government Bond series, so if you missed the introduction, read our article.
 In this article we will continue to examine several questions related to investing in Israel government bonds, and so that you can make an informed decision based on your personal needs.

 What about inflation?